qsliu2017/gitlab-runner/docs/register/index.md

 - Environment variables do not support slices.
-- Command line option support is intentionally unavailable for the settings for the whole Kubernetes executor volumes tree.
+- Command line option support is intentionally unavailable for the settings for the whole executor for Kubernetes volumes tree.

 This is a problem for environments that are handled by any kind of automation, such as the [GitLab Runner official Helm chart](../install/kubernetes.md).
 In cases like these, the only solution was